-In June 2022, the voluntary relocation program was agreed with the aim of providing concrete support to frontline countries (MED5) to manage increased flows of asylum seekers.
-The program is supported by EU funding, at the request of the concerned Member States, with assistance from the EU Asylum Agency and IOM.
+In June 2022, the voluntary relocation programme was agreed with the aim of providing concrete support to frontline countries (MED5) to manage increased flows of asylum applicants.
+The programme is supported by EU funding, at the request of the concerned Member States, with assistance from the EU Asylum Agency and IOM.
 More specifically, resettlement activities are 100% financed by the Asylum, Migration and Integration Fund (AMIF).
-The transfers are carried out with the cooperation of the Asylum Service of the Ministry of the Interior of Cyprus, the European Asylum Service (EUAA), the

-European Commission and the International Organization for Migration (IOM).212 In December 2022, the first relocations of 48 Syrian and Afghan refugees took place.213
+The transfers are carried out with the cooperation of the Asylum Service of the Ministry of the Interior of Cyprus, the European Asylum Service (EUAA), the European Commission and the International Organization for Migration (IOM).
+In December 2022, the first relocations of 48 Syrian and Afghan refugees took place.

-In 2023, 1,773 persons have been relocated, mainly to Germany and France, and some to Romania, Bulgaria, Belgium, Finland, Norway, and Portugal.
-Persons relocated are mainly nationals from Syria, Afghanistan and smaller numbers from Iraq, the Democratic Republic of the Congo, Cameroon, Somalia, Nigeria, Sierra Leone, Djibouti, and Palestine.
-The Program is expected to continue in 2024 with the existing Pledges from the supporting countries for 2023 still in place.
-In January 2024, 15 persons were transferred and there are more persons scheduled to be transferred in February and March 2024.214
+In 2023, 1,773 persons were relocated, mainly to Germany and France, and some to Romania, Bulgaria, Belgium, Finland, Norway, and Portugal.
+Persons relocated are mainly nationals from Syria, Afghanistan and smaller numbers from Iraq, the Democratic Republic of Congo, Cameroon, Somalia, Nigeria, Sierra Leone, Djibouti, and Palestine.